-Today on the web we have 1495 linked open datasets, according to the LOD cloud collection.
-Some among them like Uniprot and Wikidata are really big in volume, usage, and impact.
+Today, we have 1495 linked open datasets on the web, according to the LOD cloud collection.
+Some among them, like Uniprot and Wikidata, are really big in volume, usage, and impact.
 But that number also means that today, 15 years after the advent of Linked Data, LOD datasets are less than 0.005% of all publicly known datasets.
-And even if we add to that the number the growing amount of structured data encoded as JSON-LD and RDFa in the HTML, the large majority of published data is still not available in a self-descriptive format and is not linked.
+And even if we add to that the growing amount of structured data encoded as JSON-LD and RDFa in the HTML, most published data is still unavailable in a self-descriptive format and is not linked.

 That’s in the open web.
 Inside enterprises, we keep wasting billions attempting to integrate data and pay the accumulated technical debt, only to find ourselves with new creditors.
 We bridge silos with bridges that turn into new silos, ever more expensive.
-The use of new technologies makes the new solutions appear different and that helps us forget that similar approaches in the past failed to bring lasting improvement.
+The use of new technologies makes the new solutions appear different, which helps us forget that similar approaches in the past failed to bring lasting improvement.
 We keep developing information systems that are not open to changes.
-Now we build digital twins, still using hyper-local identifiers, so they are more like lifeless dolls.
+Now, we build digital twins, still using hyper-local identifiers, so they are more like lifeless dolls.

 Linked Enterprise Data can reduce that waste and dissolve many of the problems of the mainstream (and new-stream!) approaches by simply creating self-descriptive enterprise knowledge graphs, decoupled from the applications, not relying on them to interpret the data, not having a rigid structure based on historical requirements but open to accommodate whatever comes next.

 Yet, Linked Enterprise Data, just like Linked Open Data, is still marginal.

 Why is that so?
 And what can be done about it?